valeriyvan/crazyflie2-nrf-firmware/docs/protocols/ble.md

 |  0-4     |  Length      |
 |  ---------| --------------|

 *PID* (packet identifier) is incremented for every CRTP packet.
-It permits to make sure no corrupted packet will be generated in case of packet loss.
+It allows to make sure no corrupted packet will be generated in case of packet loss.

 When sending a CRTP packet *Start* is 1 and *Length* is the packet